Design, Build & Test Rocket Engines with This Revolutionary Simulator

 For child prodigies, senior enthusiasts and everyone in between

-Start with cold-gas thrusters, or dive right into Liquid Propellant Rocket Engines (LPRE).
-If your quest to learn some rocket science, Meco is at your side.
+Start with cold-gas thrusters or dive into Liquid Propellant Rocket Engines (LPRE).
+Meco is on your side in your quest to learn rocket science.

 The whole is greater than the sum of its parts

-While Meco can handle dozens of sub-systems required to simulate a rocket engine, we can tinker with each sub-system individually and put them all together when we are ready.
+While Meco can handle the dozens of subsystems required to simulate a rocket engine, we can tinker with each subsystem individually and then combine them when we are ready.

 Embrace Your Inner Rocket Scientist